logologo

 2. Privacy Protection: Unlike probate, a public proceeding, trust administration occurs privately, shielding your financial affairs from prying eyes.
 Revocable living trusts are not subject to public scrutiny allowing you to keep your financial affairs private.

-3. Asset Management: Funding your trust consolidates your assets under one legal entity, simplifying management and facilitating smoother distribution to beneficiaries.
+3. Asset Management: Properly funded trusts consolidate your assets under one legal entity, simplifying management and facilitating smoother distribution to beneficiaries.

 4. Incapacity Planning: A funded trust can provide a framework for managing your assets in the event of incapacity, ensuring your affairs are handled according to your wishes.

-5. Retaining Control: As the trust's grantor, you maintain complete control over your assets and can make changes to the trust as needed during your lifetime.
+5. Retaining Control: As the trust's grantor, you maintain complete control over your assets and can amend the trust as needed during your lifetime.

 7. Protecting Assets: A properly funded revocable living trust can help shield your assets from creditors, lawsuits, or other potential threats.